levkoch/levboard/README.md

 ```
 Don't close the command line terminal, it should take around a minute or two to comb through all your weeks.
 Once it's done, it will create a `songs.csv` file in the same location as you had just ran the file.
 You can then use the "Import Data" feature in Excel to import the data from that file into Excel.
 Alternatively, copy the entire contents of the file and paste them into Google Sheets.
 Then select "Split Text to Columns" and you now have your data in your favorite spreadsheet program.

 8. Once you have ran the `main.py` program, you can also run the `stats.py` program located in the same directory, and it will display various stats about your songs, including your top songs all time (do this by running the first command.)
-I suggest sending the output to a text file so you can read it later (by running the second command in the same directory.)
+I suggest sending the output to a text file so you can read it later (by running the second command in the same directory).
 ```console
 python stats.py
 python stats.py > info.txt